 To put it simply: large abrasives are not made for small grinders.

 We often see an abrasive being used for an application it isn’t built for.
 It may sound basic, but always use an abrasive designed for the job: i.e. only use a cutting wheel for cutting and a grinding wheel for grinding.

-Abrasives will degrade over time if not stored appropriately and they also have a use-by date.
+Abrasives have a use-by date and will degrade over time if not stored appropriately.

 Our advice: Throw away abrasives that have not been stored correctly or that have expired.